syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Create-RDLC-Report-In-VS2010-and-Show-It-in-Report-Viewer.md

 ---
 layout: post
 title: Create RDLC Report In VS2010 | ReportViewer | WPF | Syncfusion
-description: Create rdlc report in vs2010 and show it in Syncfusion WPF ReportViewer control, its elements and more.
+description: Create rdlc report in vs2010 and show it in Syncfusion WPF ReportViewer control, its elements, and more.
 platform: wpf
 control: ReportViewer
 documentation: ug